luckplat/PicoWinder-FFB-PRO/README.md

 ## Project status

-### FINAL / GOLDEN
+### FINAL

-**PicoWinder FFB PRO A22**

-The final validated firmware provides a practical way to use a **Microsoft SideWinder Force Feedback Pro Gameport joystick on a modern PC with real dynamic Force Feedback**.
+The current validated firmware provides a practical way to use a **Microsoft SideWinder Force Feedback Pro Gameport joystick on a modern PC with real DirectInput Force Feedback**.

-For the complete technical history, validation process and source mapping, see:
+For the complete technical history and validation process, see:

 * `docs/SOURCE_MAP.md`
 * `CHANGELOG.md`